muhuyierick/muhuyierick.github.io/_tabs/about.md

 ---
-layout: page
-title: About
+# the default layout is 'page'
-icon: fas fa-user
+icon: fas fa-info-circle
-order: 5
+order: 4
 ---